icecube/nuflux/README.md

     PREFIX=/opt/toolsets/mystuff pip install --user git+https://github.com/IceCubeOpenSource/nuflux

+If you are running it in IceCube's cvmfs environment you will want to set `PREFIX` to the base of the cvmfs envionment which is stored in the envionment variable `SROOT`:

+    eval `/cvmfs/icecube.opensciencegrid.org/py3-v4.1.1/setup.sh`
+    PREFIX=${SROOT} pip install --user git+https://github.com/IceCubeOpenSource/nuflux

+### Meson

 If you want to use nuflux from a c++ program you need to install it with meson

     git clone https://github.com/IceCubeOpenSource/nuflux